 Types of Revenues

 To classify revenues at a high level, there are operating revenues and non-operating revenues.
 Operating revenues describe the amount earned from the company’s core business operations.
-Sales of goods or services would be an example of operating revenues.
-Non-operating revenues refer to the money earned from a business’ side activities.
+Sales of goods or services are examples of operating revenues.
+Non-operating revenues refer to the money earned from a business’s side activities.
 Examples include interest revenue and dividend revenue.

-You can easily name hundreds of different revenue accounts that are used by businesses in various industries.
+Many different revenue accounts are used by businesses in various industries.
 For the majority of companies, the following are a few common revenue accounts:

 - Revenue from goods sales or service fees: This is the core operating revenue account for most businesses, and it is usually given a specific name, such as sales revenue or service revenue.

-- Interest revenue: This account records the interest earned on investments such as debt owned.
+- Interest revenue: This account records the interest earned on investments such as debt securities.
 This is usually a non-operating revenue.

 - Rent revenue: This account records the amount earned from renting out buildings or equipment, and is considered non-operating revenue.